nicholaswilde/frame-fi/README.md

-# LILYGO T-Dongle S3 Wireless Digital Picture Frame Adapter
+# :framed_picture: LILYGO T-Dongle S3 Wireless Digital Picture Frame Adapter :signal_strength:

 This project transforms a [LILYGO T-Dongle-S3][1] into a wireless adapter for a digital picture frame, enabling you to upload pictures and manage files remotely.
 It offers two modes of operation: an SFTP server for wireless file